Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 Summer prices stay at their highest levels until July, when they start to slowly drop as the number of buyers decreases.
 August houses may still sell for good prices, but they may have to compete with more motivated sellers.

 As inventory grows and customer demand falls, prices fall even more in the fall.
 Prices often have to change to be competitive on properties that don’t sell by early October.
-The prices in winter reflect the fact that there aren’t many buyers and sellers are more motivated.
+The prices in winter reflect the fact that there aren’t many buyers, and sellers are more motivated.
 But the few purchasers who are active in the winter may nevertheless pay acceptable prices for residences that are in good locations.

 Changes in the local market can make seasonal trends less important.
 Because there is a lot of demand for second homes in the Lakes Region, prices stay higher in the summer.
 Because it is appealing all year round, the Seacoast doesn’t have as much of a change in the seasons.